RapTho/telegramBot/README.md

 ## Final words
 The Node-RED server in this example is hosted on the IBM cloud but it can just as well run on any local device such as a Raspberry Pi or other servers/desktops/laptops as long as they have internet access.
 Check the [instructions](https://nodered.org/docs/getting-started/installation).

+Thanks to Node-RED and the well documented APIs it's really no rocket science.
+If you want to get started yourself, check out the [build folder](https://github.com/RapTho/telegramBot/tree/master/build) for instructions.
+Feel free to modify the existing project to your needs.
+In case you want me to integrate other skills, send me a message and I'll see what I can do.

 So far not every possible user exception is caught and dealt with.
-Since it is a demo I left that out for now.
+Since it is just a demo, I left that out for now.